-There are some unique artistic installations here too, such as the beautiful sculpture called The Sphere.
+There are some unique artistic installations in Battery Park too, such as the beautiful sculpture called The Sphere.

-If you’re just walking through it will only take you a few minutes, then head down to the ferry dock and get ready to cruise over to the Statue of Liberty.
+If you’re just walking through Battery Park it will only take you a few minutes, then head down to the ferry dock and get ready to cruise over to the Statue of Liberty.

 Statue of Liberty and Ellis Island

-Visiting the Statue of Liberty will take most of your afternoon, but it’s one of the most satisfying places to see in the city.
+Visiting the Statue of Liberty and Ellis Island will take most of your afternoon, but it’s one of the most satisfying places to see in the city.

 The Statue of Liberty is one of those true New York City icons, with the famous ‘Lady Liberty’ representing freedom and opportunity for millions of overseas immigrants throughout the years.

-Sent over as a gift to the United States from France in the 19th century, the State of Liberty was dedicated on October 28th, 1886 and is now a UNESCO World Heritage Site.
+Sent over as a gift to the US from France in the 19th century, the State of Liberty was dedicated on October 28th, 1886 and is now a UNESCO World Heritage Site.

-This is a must-do when you visit New York in 3 days, so get in line and use your New York CityPASS to grab your included ticket.
+This is a must-do during your New York City itinerary.
+So get in line and use your New York CityPASS to grab your included ticket.